Mtze/submission-checker/README.md

 # SIGSOFT Submission Checker

 The SIGSOFT Submission Checker (SSC) is a simple tool to check paper submissions to conferences for conformance to formatting (in ACM and IEEE styles) and author identity hiding policies.

 The tool can be used by program chairs to check all submissions in bulk, as well as by individual authors to check papers they intend to submit themselves.

 The tool builds on Apache PDFBox to extract pages and text from a pdf, and then applies simple regular expression matching to find suspicious patterns.

 **WARNING:** _The Submission Checker is based on heuristics.
 Therefore it will **miss violations**, and it will likely raise **false alarms**._
 Use the tool at your own risk.
 The conference call for papers is leading when deciding whether a paper meets the submission guidelines.
 This decision is made by the program chairs (possibly using the tool's output to base this decision on).

 ## Installation

 The Submission Checker runs on Java 11.

+### Option 1: JAR File

 The relevant jar is distributed as a
 [GitHub package](https://github.com/orgs/acmsigsoft/packages?repo_name=submission-checker).
 From the latest release the "Asset" to obtain is

     submission-checker-{version}-jar-with-dependencies.jar

+### Option 2: Docker (Recommended)

+Docker images are available for both x86_64 and ARM64 architectures:

+    docker pull ghcr.io/acmsigsoft/submission-checker:latest

 ## Usage

+### Using JAR File

 The jar is a simple command line tool.
 Use the `--help` option to learn how to use it.